Music Story Time – Baby

 (Credit: King County Library System)

-Sign Language: Baby, mommy, daddy, grandma, grandpa
+Sign Language: Baby, mommy, daddy, milk, diaper

 Rhyme: “Patty Cake”